sirselim/diagnostics_exome_reporting/README.md

 # diagnostics_exome_reporting
 Pipeline to filter whole exome vcf files and generate a report document for clinical diagnostics.

-# Current to-do list and fixes
+# Current to-do list and fixes pending

   - GitHub repo requires ssh passphrase each use
   - issue with grep using gene lists (files) and vcf.gz